patcon/data/README.txt

 Data module
 ===========

-This module provides a data API for
+The Data module provides

-* dynamically allocating tables for single-row records
+* An API for dynamically allocating tables for single-row records
-* insert/update/delete operations
+* An API for insert/update/delete operations
-* automatic views integration
+* Automatic views integration

+Its companion Data UI provides

+* UI to add new database tables (planned)
+* UI to add or alter columns to existing tables managed by Data module
+* Default views for tables managed by Data module (planned)

-Check out FeedAPI data module for using data as storage engine for feed items.
+Check out FeedAPI Data module for using Data as a storage engine for feed items.

 DEVELOPMENT
 ===========